jquery/learn.jquery.com/page/ajax/jquery-ajax-methods.md

 imperative.
 We'll review it first, and then touch briefly on the convenience methods.

-I generally use the `$.ajax()` method and do not use convenience methods.
-As you'll see, it offers features that the convenience methods do not, and its syntax is more easily understandable, in my opinion.
+It's often considered good practice to use the `$.ajax()` method over the jQuery provided [convenience methods](#convenience-methods).
+As you'll see, it offers features that the convenience methods do not, and its syntax allows for the ease of readability.

 ### `$.ajax()`